 WooCommerce is an incredibly powerful and flexible e-commerce platform.
 You can use it to create just about any type of online store and offer all kinds of online shopping experiences.
 You can even use it to create a WooCommerce mix and match products website.

 Paired with the right plugins, WooCommerce is the perfect solution for selling bespoke mix and match products and taking customized orders.
-Once you have everything set up, customers will be able to create personalized orders.
-They can view items in a user-friendly, catalogue-like list, choose options and tick the items they’d like to add to their order, and place their customized order.
+After ensuring compatibility and setting everything up, your customers will have the ability to place personalized orders on your online store.
+They can view items in a user-friendly, catalog-like list, choose options and tick the items they’d like to add to their order and place their customized order.
 All from a one-page WooCommerce order form.

 In this article, we’ll cover everything you need to know about WooCommerce mix and match products.
-You'll discover how people use them, and how your online shop can benefit from letting customers personalize their orders.
+You'll learn how to add products in WooCommerce, as well as how enabling customers to personalize their orders can benefit your online shop and how people are utilizing this feature.
 We’ll also step through a quick tutorial to help you create your own WooCommerce mix and match online store using the WooCommerce Product Table plugin.

 Let’s get started!

 Some examples of WooCommerce mix and match products

 Mix and match products work by allowing customers to select individual products they’d like to purchase and add them to a gift hamper, product box, or bundle items.
 Let’s take a look at some of the most popular types of WooCommerce mix and match products that you can sell with WooCommerce.